On December 12, 1952 a combination of mechanical failure and human error

 led to a now-famous power excursion and fuel failure in the NRX reactor at AECL Chalk River Laboratories.
 At the time NRX was one of the most significant

-(rated at that time for 30 MW operation), in its
+research reactors in the world (rated at that time for 30 MW operation), in its

 sixth year of operation.